-- Call toll free 1-900-652-VOTE (9683) within the USA, US territories & Canada on a touch tone telephone - · Follow the instructions provided by the recorded message
+- · Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - · Follow the instructions provided by the recorded message

-Using a black link pen, mark your votes with an X as shown in this example.
+Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.

-Annual Meeting Proxy Card IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE.
-A Proposals The Board of Directors recommends a vote FOR all nominees in Proposal 1: 1.
-To elect five directors to serve until the 2013 Annual Meeting of Stockholders.
-01 - Matthew M. Mannely 02 - John E. Byom 03 - Gary E. Costley 04 - Charles J. Hinkaty 05 - Patrick M. Lonergan Mark here to vote FOR all nominees Mark here to WITHHOLD vote from all nominees 01 02 03 04 05 For All EXCEPT - To withhold a vote for one or more nominees, mark the box to the left and the corresponding numbered box(es) to the right.
-The Board of Directors recommends a vote FOR Proposal 2: 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Brands Holdings, Inc. for the fiscal year ending March 31, 2013.
-The Board of Directors recommends a vote FOR Proposal 3: For Against Abstain 3.
-Say on Pay - An advisory vote on the resolution to approve the compensation of Prestige Brands Holdings, Inc. for the fiscal year ending March 31, 2013.
-The Board of Directors recommends a vote AGAINST Proposal 4: For Against Abstain 4.
-Genomma's Bylaw Amendment Repeal Proposal.
-5. To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
-Change of Address - Please print new address below.
-C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below Please sign as your name appears hereon.
+Annual Meeting Proxy Card

+▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼

+A Proposals The Board of Directors recommends a vote FOR all nominees in Proposal 1: To elect five directors to serve until the 2013 Annual Meeting of Stockholders. + 01 - Matthew M. Mannelly 02 - John E. Byom 03 - Gary E. Costley 04 - Charles J. Hinkaty 05 - Patrick M. Lonergan Mark here to vote FOR all nominees Mark here to WITHHOLD vote from all 01 02 03 04 05 For All EXCEPT - To withhold a vote for one or more nominees, mark the box to the left and the corresponding numbered box(es) to the right.
+The Board of Directors recommends a vote FOR Proposal 2: For Against Abstain the Board of Directors recommends a vote FOR Proposal 3: For Against t Abstai Say on Pay - An advisory vote on the resolution to approve the compensation of Prestige Brands Holdings, Inc.'s named executive officers.
+To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
+Non-Voting Items Change of Address - Please print new address below. - 100 pt \neg I - 1

+ᆫ С Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below

+Please sign as your name appears hereon.
 If shares are held jointly, all holders should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give your full title.
 If a corporation, please sign full corporate name by the president or other authorized officer.
 If a partnership, please sign in partnership name by an authorized person, indicating official position or capacity.
+Signature 2 - Please keep signature within the box.

 Date (mm/dd/yyyy) - Please print date below.
 Signature 1 - Please keep signature within the box.
-Signature 2 - Please keep signature within the box.